intel/BigDL-Privacy-Preserving-Machine-Learning-Toolkit/TDX/DEVCATALOG.md

 ### BigDL PPML End-to-End Deep-learning Serving Service with TorchServe
-In this section, we will go through the entire workflow to deploy a trusted Deep-Learning Serving (hereinafter called DL-Serving) service that provide functionality to classifying the chinese sentiment of various reviews from websites using [TorchServe](https://pytorch.org/serve/).
+In this section, we will go through the entire workflow to deploy a trusted Deep-Learning Serving (hereinafter called DL-Serving) service that provides functionality to classify the Chinese sentiment of various reviews from websites using [TorchServe](https://pytorch.org/serve/).

 ![torchserve](./torchserve.png)

 #### Step 1.
-Prepare your PPML image for production environment
+Prepare your PPML image for the production environment

 To build a secure PPML image for a production environment, BigDL prepared a public base image that does not contain any secrets.
 You can customize your image on top of this base image.